 The landscape surrounding Chamonix, France is dominated by one of the most famous mountain ranges in the world – the Mont Blanc massif.
 While Mont Blanc might seem like the star of the show as the highest peak in the Alps, topping out at a rather immodest 4,810 meters (15,781 feet), it’s surrounded by a visual smorgasbord of equally stunning 14ers.
-In the summer, the region is popular with hikers and climbers; in the winter, skiers and hardcore snow enthusiasts descend on these sharply battered mountains to put their skill, and their nerve, to the test.
-Not surprisingly, it was Chamonix in the French Alps that hosted the first Winter Olympics in 1924, a decision that helped solidify its notoriety as a coveted tourist destination.
+In the summer, outdoor lovers flock to the region for hiking in the French alps; in the winter, skiers and hardcore snow enthusiasts descend on these sharply battered mountains to put their skill, and their nerves, to the test.
+Not surprisingly, it was Chamonix that hosted the first Winter Olympics in 1924, a decision that helped solidify its notoriety as a coveted tourist destination.

-On the day their plane touched down in Geneva, Travis and I arrived in Chamonix early, hiking up to the Mer de Glace Glacier before meeting up with them afterwards for dinner.
-They must have been absolutely exhausted after their long flight from California and the 9-hour time difference, but rather than succumbing to jet lag, they put their baby to bed in the tent and stayed up chatting with us most of the night.
+On the day their plane touched down in Geneva, Travis and I arrived in Chamonix early.
+We hiked up to the Mer de Glace Glacier before meeting up with them afterwards for dinner.
+They must have been absolutely exhausted after their long flight from California and the 9-hour time difference, but we stayed up chatting most of the night.

 Lolling around for a late breakfast, we finally checked out of Camping Mer de Glace before deciding to take the cable car up to the Aiguille du Midi, a peak just barely visible from our campground.

 The highest of Chamonix’s Needles, it promised a fun ride in one of the world’s longest aerial lifts, a glass-bottomed room suspended over sheer cliffs at the summit, and unbeatable views of the Alps.